T e x a n F l i g h t

 Of course, just make sure it has a strap!
 We do recommend that camera bags and anything loose not be carried on board.

 So you say you want to feel some "G's?"
-Check out the ground behind Tex's helmet!
+Check out the ground behind Nathan's helmet!

 Can physically challenged people fly with you?